moneyadviceservice/frontend/README.md

 In development, frontend will use the local CMS for convenience.
 See [CMS repository README](https://github.com/moneyadviceservice/cms/blob/master/README.md) for instructions on setting up a local CMS instance.

 You can change the MAS_CMS_URL on .env file.
-Use http://cms.moneyadviceservice.org.uk to point to LIVE content, https://cms.qa.dev.mas.local for testing Or http://localhost:PORT to point to a local running CMS.
+Use https://cms.qa.dev.mas.local for testing, or http://localhost:PORT to point to a local running CMS.

 Don't forget to restart the server after the modification.